Friday, 23 December 2011 14:53

 Ice cleats and ice spikes are two ice-related items you may want to consider buying:

-If you fall through the ice, you can pull yourself out by jabbing the spikes into the top of the ice near the edge of the hole and then using the spikes to pull yourself out.
+If you fall through the ice, you can pull yourself out by jabbing the spikes into the top of the ice near the edge of the hole.

 Beavers in Utah